What To Watch: The TV Shows And Movies You Should Stream This Week

 To quote Kimberly Ricci’s glowing review: “Through a skillful turn from the Hacks writers, the third season does something different than its two predecessors and succeeds mightily.
 Is the power struggle completely over?
 No way, but there is no question that these two women are meant to be together, and that they enhance each other professionally.
 As well, they somehow begin to really connect on a personal level and — wait for it — make each other better humans.
 It sounds sappy, but it rolls well.”

-Black Twitter: A People’s History is a three-part documentary series from Insecure showrunner Prentice Penny that “charts the rise, the movements, the voices and the memes that made Black Twitter an influential and dominant force in nearly every aspect of American political and cultural life,” according to the official synopsis.
+Black Twitter: A People’s History is a three-part documentary series from Insecure showrunner Prentice Penny that “charts the rise, the movements, the voices and the memes that made Black Twitter an influential and dominant force in nearly every aspect of American political and cultural life.”
 Those interviewed include author Roxane Gay, comedian W. Kamau Bell, and journalist Jemele Hill.

 An actually sexy romantic-comedy, what a concept!
 The Idea of You stars Anne Hathaway as a single mom who attends Coachella with her teenage daughter.
 While there, she meets Hayes Campbell, played by Bottoms breakout Nicholas Galitzine, the lead singer of the boy band August Moon.
 The two begin a romance that definitely (wink) isn’t inspired by Harry Styles.
 The Idea of You is getting rave reviews, as it should: Anne Hathaway rules.

-Zac Efron gives an Oscar-worthy performance in this A24 drama about the Von Erich family of wrestlers.
+Zac Efron gives an Oscar-worthy performance in this A24 drama from writer and director Sean Durkin about the Von Erich family of wrestlers.
 The Iron Claw, which also stars Jeremy Allen White, Harris Dickinson, Maura Tierney, Stanley Simons, Holt McCallany, and Lily James, is definitely worth watching, but fair warning: it’s a heartbreaker.
 If you were waiting to watch it at home because you didn’t want to ugly-cry in public at a theater, now’s your chance.

 Doctor Who is separated into two eras: the original run from 1963 to 1989 and the relaunch, which began in 2005 and continues to this day.
 The new season is the 14th since it was revived, but it’s officially referred to as “Doctor Who Season One.”
 Got all that?
-If you’re a Doctor Who fan, obviously.
-But to everyone else who is extremely confused, it’s never been easier to watch the iconic British series now that it’s on Disney Plus with Ncuti Gatwa as the Doctor and Millie Gibson as his companion, the wonderfully-named Ruby Sunday.
+If you’re a Doctor Who fan, of course you do.
+But to everyone else who is probably very confused, it’s never been easier to watch the iconic British series now that it’s on Disney Plus with Ncuti Gatwa as the Doctor and Millie Gibson as his companion, the wonderfully-named Ruby Sunday.
 Is it too soon to dream of a TARDIS at Disneyland?